 This article explores the signs and symptoms of headaches behind the ear and details what causes them.
 It also discusses treatment options for relieving pain and associated symptoms.

 There are several possible causes of a headache behind the ear.
 These include the following:

-- upper neck
+- the upper neck

-- back of the head
+- the base of the head

 - behind the ears